High risk activities notification

 High risk activities have the significant potential for adverse safety outcomes if not planned and carried out in a systematic and integrated manner.
 Careful consideration must be given to the risks associated with the activity and the methods available to manage those risks.

-The high risk activities scheme under the Work Health and Safety (Mines and Petroleum Sites) Regulation 2014 (the Regulation) allows the regulator to review the arrangements for the proposed activity to assess the planning and controls.
+The high risk activities scheme under the Work Health and Safety (Mines and Petroleum Sites) Regulation 2022 allows the Regulator to review the arrangements for the proposed activity to assess the planning and controls.
+For more information see our Guide - Notifying the Regulator of a high risk activity (PDF, 305.41 KB).

 How much notice is needed?